List of Neighbours characters introduced in 1988: Skinner

 Skinner turns up on Ramsay Street and plans to rob Number 22, forcing Todd to be his accomplice but Todd's sister, Katie (Sally Jensen) catches him in the act and he threatens her.
 Fearful for his sister's safety, Todd unhooks Paul (Stefan Dennis) and Gail Robinson's (Fiona Corke) VCR.
 Gail arrives home unexpectedly and rescues Katie and Todd chases after Skinner.
 A passing Nick helps overpower Skinner and he is arrested.
 Several months later, Skinner reappears when Nick and his girlfriend Sharon Davies (Jessica Muschamp) hitch a lift back to Erinsborough after running away.
 He drives off with Sharon causing her to panic but offers to take her back to Erinsborough and she thanks him with a kiss.
 Skinner and Sharon begin dating much to Nick's horror and everyone tries to warn Sharon about Skinner but she will not listen.
-The final straw comes when Skinner menaces Sharon's older sister, Bronwyn (Rachel Friend) and attempts to force himself on her but Sharon catches him in the act.
-After trying to flee, Skinner is then arrested once again.
+The final straw comes when Skinner menaces Sharon's older sister, Bronwyn (Rachel Friend) and attempts to force himself on her, but Sharon catches him in the act.
+After trying to flee, Skinner is arrested once again.